anantsimran/MonteCarloHypersphereSimulation/README.md

 ### Monte carlo method
-Extending the Buffon laplace method in n dimension, we calculate hypersphere volume by generating a random number between -1 to 1 and check if it falls inside the hypersphere.
+Extending the Buffon laplace method in n dimension, we calculate hypersphere volume by generating a random number between -1 to 1 and checking if it falls inside the hypersphere.

 We do this m times, n trials each.
 We then use central limit theorem to calculate the confidence interval for our simulation.